Getting referral business should be top priority.

 All good, right?
 We have a believer here.

 But believing and doing are not the same.
 He then said he wanted to give referral sales a shot and that he could probably “fit it in.”
 I didn’t hit the roof, but I got close.
-No, you can’t “fit it in.”
+No, you can’t fit it in.
 Referral selling becomes your #1 outbound prospecting approach.
 That doesn’t happen by telling reps to go get referrals.
-It happens because you’ve committed to a referral strategy, established metrics linked to KPIs, built the referral skills of your team, created accountability, and aggressively reinforced and coached referral behaviors.
+It happens because you’ve committed to a referral strategy, established metrics linked to KPIs, taught your reps how to generate referrals, created accountability for referrals, and aggressively reinforced and coached referral behaviors.

 Try telling your team to “fit it in” and see what happens.
 My guess?
 Diddly-squat.